seattleflu/documentation/Deploying.md

 2. Navigate to the `/opt/scan-switchboard` directory and run `git pull`.
 3. Add any newly needed secret environment variables under `/opt/backoffice/id3c-production/env.d/…`.
    (Non-secret environment variables should be committed and pulled in via git.)
-4. Install the latest code with `pipenv sync`.
+4. Install the latest code with `./bin/venv-run pip-sync`.
 5. If you've changed the structure of the `record_barcodes` table in the SQLite database, delete the old database file under `data/`.
 6. Restart scan-switchboard with `sudo systemctl restart scan-switchboard`